 The Mother Cabrini Shrine in Lincoln Park evolved on the grounds of Columbus Hospital, which she helped found in 1905 and where she passed away in 1917.
-She was canonized in 1946.
+The Catholic Church canonized her in 1946.
 She was the first naturalized American citizen to be named a Catholic saint.
 So many pilgrims were coming to visit the room where she had lived (and died) in the hospital that they impeded the hospital’s operations.
 So the Archdiocese of Chicago decided to create a distinct shrine on the hospital grounds, which is the building that opened in 1955 and sits behind a high-rise today.

 Both the Columbus Hospital and the Shrine closed in 2002.
-The hospital is gone, but the Cabrini Shrine survives.
+The Cabrini Shrine survived the demolition of the hospital though.
 The developers of Lincoln Park 2550, a new condo high-rise, agreed to preserve the shrine when they bought the property.
 Today, the Mother Cabrini Shrine’s entrance and exhibit halls are part of the larger Lincoln Park 2550 structure.

 Visiting the Mother Cabrini Shrine

 I made a call to the Mother Cabrini Shrine, and it ends up that you can easily arrange for a casual tour.
-So I stopped by and discovered that you can only access the Shrine through an entrance in the gigantic new condo tower’s facade.
+So I stopped by, accessing the Shrine through an entrance in the gigantic new condo tower.
 It looked like there were units right above the shrine’s offices, in fact.
 Once inside, Sister Renee showed me the new exhibit hall’s photos and artifacts of the institutions the saint founded here.
 On display was Cabrini’s little black book, which included many bigwig Catholic bishops and politicians.
 There’s also a recreation of the room Mother Cabrini passed away in.
 Sister Renee explained that the furniture was original, including the chair Saint Cabrini was sitting in when she died.

 The shrine is still at the heart of the complex.
 The chapel was to resemble the Romanesque churches that Saint Cabrini would have known in Italy.
 Vibrant ceiling murals depict the saint’s life.
 A relic from Saint Frances Xavier Cabrini’s femur bone relic is encased in glass under the altar.